 The abstract is a synopsis of what you have accomplished in your investigation.
 Use this rubric to check your abstract and bring the completed form with you when you check your abstract with SIR staff.
 Since the abstract will be published, it needs to be perfect - no typographical or grammatical errors.
 Avoid including too much introductory information and too little of what was accomplished.
-All checkboxes should be marked before submitting your abstract to the database.
-For guidance, refer to the call for abstracts and the abstract guidelines on Moodle.
+All checkboxes should be marked before submitting your abstract to the Canvas classroom.

 - Title

 - o Evident

 - Up to 175 characters

 - o In title case

 - Introduction

 - o Evident

 - 1-2 sentences in length

 - Methods

 - o Evident

 - o 1-2 sentences in length (if appropriate)

 - Results

 - o Evident

 - Occupies the major portion of the abstract

 - Conclusion

 - o Evident

 - o 1-2 sentences in length

 - Overall

 - Written in NotePad

 - No spelling errors

 - No grammatical errors

 - No punctuation errors

-- \circ 200 words or less
+- 200 words or less

 - Special characters correct

 - Title Abstract